 Wednesday Partly cloudy.
 Slight (20%) chance of a shower near the south coast, near zero chance elsewhere.
 Gusty winds and possible hail near the S coast in the early morning.
 Winds SW 25 to 35 km/h tending S 20 to 30 km/h early in the morning then becoming light in the early afternoon.

-Wednesday Partly cloudy.
-High (70%) chance of showers, most likely in the morning.
-Light winds becoming W/SW 15 to 25 km/h during the day then becoming light during the evening.
+Thursday Partly cloudy.
+Areas of morning frost inland.
+Medium (40%) chance of showers in the southwest in the afternoon and evening.
+Light winds becoming N/NW 15 to 20 km/h during the day then becoming light during the afternoon.